BountySecurity/export-to-gbounty/README.md

 # Export to GBounty

 **Export to GBounty** is a Burp Suite extension developed using the Montoya API.
-It allows users to export selected HTTP requests from various Burp Suite tools, including the Site Map Tree, Repeater, and Message Editor, into a compressed ZIP file.
+It allows users to export selected HTTP requests from Burp Suite, including the Site Map Tree, Repeater, and Message Editor, into a compressed ZIP file.
 This ZIP file can be directly used with the GBounty scanner using the command `gbounty -rf requests.zip`, enabling streamlined vulnerability scanning and management.

 ## Features